mansurmansur/front-end-dev-projects/README.md

 ### **Description**

 This project is a technical documentation page to serve as instruction or reference for a topic.
 This is one of the project done on freecodecamp for the Responsive Web Design course.

+For this particular project it is a JS Documentation that can be used as reference to the basic concepts in JS.